-- Support Mental Health leads to implement plans and strategies related to improving Mental Health and well-being across the school community. - Participate in regular self-evaluation of SEMH provision as part of whole school self-evaluation and development planning. - Promote the whole school ethos of championing positive mental health. - Use their oversight to ensure that existing related policies (e.g., Safeguarding, Anti-Bullying, Equality and Diversity, Behaviour Management) reference and promote positive mental health practices. - Evaluate the efficacy and impact of the pastoral, PSHE and related curricula, in both its content and delivery, as a means to ensuring universal provision for positive SEMH is well met. - Encourage good communication, collaboration and appropriate liaison between staff involved in pastoral, PSHE, mental health and family work, to ensure good provision for mental health and wellbeing in their schools.
+- Support Mental Health leads to implement plans and strategies related to improving Mental Health and wellbeing across the school community. - Participate in regular self-evaluation of SEMH provision as part of whole school self-evaluation and development planning. - Promote the whole school ethos of championing positive mental health. - Use their oversight to ensure that existing related policies (e.g., Safeguarding, Anti-Bullying, Equality and Diversity, Behaviour Management) reference and promote positive mental health practices. - Evaluate the efficacy and impact of the pastoral, PSHE and related curricula, in both its content and delivery, as a means to ensuring universal provision for positive SEMH is well met. - Encourage good communication, collaboration and appropriate liaison between staff involved in pastoral, PSHE, mental health and family work, to ensure good provision for mental health and wellbeing in their schools. - Have SEMH as an agenda item to be discussed at regular intervals by the SLG at the team meetings.